jll63/yomm2/README.md

 unnoticeable.
 See the implementation notes for benchmarks and assembly listings.

+[`virtual_ptr`](virtual_ptr.md), a fat pointer class, can be used to make method dispatch even faster - three instructions and two memory reads - without sacrificing orthogonality.

 ## Building and Installing

 Make sure that you have the following dependencies: